 Nelson and Abel Tasman New Zealand

-Located in the northwest of the South Island of New Zealand, the small city of Nelson and nearby Abel Tasman National Park are a beautiful and relaxing area of New Zealand.
-The region is best known for its relaxed vibe, sunny skies, sand and sparkling coastline.
+Located in the northwest of the South Island of New Zealand, the small city of Nelson and nearby Abel Tasman National Park are beautiful and relaxing areas of New Zealand.
+The region is best known for its relaxed vibe, sunny skies, sand, and sparkling coastline.

 Nelson has a thriving local arts scene, fresh food and wine, and a charming downtown.
 From Nelson, it’s a little over an hour’s drive northwest along the coast to Abel Tasman National Park.
 This park has one of New Zealand’s nine Great Walks, the Abel Tasman Coast Track, which travels along a beachy, sandy coastline so it’s easier on the knees than New Zealand’s steep mountain hikes.

 Even if you’re not a hiker, we highly recommend spending the day in Abel Tasman National Park for swimming, walking, kayaking, and boating.
 It’s a unique place, accessible only by boat or on foot!
 As you ride a water taxi into the park, you’ll notice the turquoise, clear water matched by pale yellow sand.
 It’s an especially popular place to go kayaking since the water is so clear and playful fur seals sometimes enjoy swimming circles around visiting kayakers.